Blackberry: Ecology

 Blackberries grow wild throughout most of Europe.
 They are an important element in the ecology of many countries, and harvesting the berries is a common pastime.
 However, their vigorous growth and tendency to grow unchecked if not managed correctly mean that the plants are also considered a weed, sending down roots from branches that touch the ground, and sending up suckers from the roots.
 In some parts of the world, such as in Australia, Chile, New Zealand, and the Pacific Northwest of North America, some blackberry species, particularly Rubus armeniacus (Himalayan blackberry) and Rubus laciniatus (evergreen blackberry), are naturalized and considered an invasive species and a noxious weed.

 Blackberry fruits are red when unripe, leading to an old expression that "blackberries are red when they're green".

-Cultivation
+Farming

 Worldwide, Mexico is the leading producer of blackberries, with nearly the entire crop being produced for export into the off-season fresh markets in North America and Europe.
 Until 2018, the Mexican market was almost entirely based on the cultivar 'Tupy' (often spelled 'Tupi', but the EMBRAPA program in Brazil from which it was released prefers the 'Tupy' spelling), but Tupy fell out of favor in some Mexican growing regions.
 In the US, Oregon is the leading commercial blackberry producer, producing 42600000 lb on 6300 acre in 2017.

 Numerous cultivars have been selected for commercial and amateur cultivation in Europe and the United States.
 Since the many species form hybrids easily, there are numerous cultivars with more than one species in their ancestry.